 Abstract

-Supported by GAVI Alliance, measles-rubella vaccination is being introduced in Vietnam in 2014, involving a mass campaign among 1-14 year olds and routine immunization of children aged 9 months.
+Supported by GAVI Alliance, measles-rubella vaccination was introduced in Vietnam in 2014, involving a mass campaign among 1-14 year olds and routine immunization of children aged 9 months.
 We explore the impact on the incidence of Congenital Rubella Syndrome (CRS) during 2013-2050 of this strategy and variants involving women aged 15-35 years.
 We use an age and sex-structured dynamic transmission model, set up using recently-collected seroprevalence data from Central Vietnam, and also consider different levels of transmission and contact patterns.
-Despite outbreaks predicted in the meantime, the planned vaccination strategy could potentially prevent 125,000 CRS cases by 2050 in Vietnam, if the serological profile resembles that in Central Vietnam.
-Targetting the initial campaign at 15-35 year old women with or without children aged 9 months-14 years led to sustained reductions in incidence, unless levels of ongoing transmission were medium-high before vaccination starts.
+If the serological profile resembles that in Central Vietnam, the planned vaccination strategy could potentially prevent 125,000 CRS cases by 2050 in Vietnam, despite outbreaks predicted in the meantime. .
+Targetting the initial campaign at 15-35 year old women with or without children aged 9 months-14 years led to sustained reductions in incidence, unless levels of ongoing transmission were medium-high before vaccination started.
 Assumptions about contact greatly influenced predictions if the initial campaign just targeted 15-35 year old women and/or levels of ongoing transmission were medium-high.
 The planned vaccination strategy could potentially reduce the CRS burden in Vietnam.
 Given increased interest in rubella vaccination, resulting from GAVI Alliance funding, the findings are relevant for many countries.

 Introduction

 In Vietnam, rubella outbreaks continue to occur regularly, with over 60% of rubella cases in 2009 being of child-bearing age[1].
-Rubella is a mild illness involving fever and a rash, but if infection occurs during pregnancy, the child may be born with Congenital Rubella Syndrome (CRS), associated with mortality and lifelong disability.
-Since 2013, GAVI Alliance has supported the introduction of measles-rubella (MR) vaccination for eligible countries, allocating funding for an initial mass-vaccination campaign, with the cost of routine vaccination being covered locally.
-Campaigns are important for preventing outbreaks among women of child-bearing age in the long-term, but the optimal age groups for targeting vaccination are unclear and need to be elucidated, as many countries are expected to introduce vaccination with GAVI Alliance support (49 by 2020[2]).
+Rubella is a mild illness involving fever and a rash, but if infection occurs during pregnancy, the child may be born with Congenital Rubella Syndrome (CRS), which is associated with mortality and lifelong disability.
+Since 2013, GAVI Alliance has supported the introduction of measles-rubella (MR) vaccination in eligible countries, allocating funding for an initial mass-vaccination campaign, with the cost of routine vaccination being covered locally.
+Campaigns are important for preventing outbreaks among women of child-bearing age in the long-term.
+However, the optimal age groups for targeting vaccination are unclear and need to be elucidated, as many countries are expected to introduce vaccination with GAVI Alliance support (49 by 2020[2]).

-In 2014, MR vaccination, supported by GAVI Alliance, is being introduced in Vietnam, with the initial mass campaign targeting children aged 1-14 years[3].
-Given the relatively high proportion (30%) of women of child-bearing age who are seronegative for rubella antibodies in Central Vietnam[4], the impact of vaccination could increase if the initial campaign also included adult women.
-This is complicated by other factors including the vaccination coverage, extent of ongoing transmission and contact patterns between adults and children.
+In 2014, MR vaccination, supported by GAVI Alliance, was introduced in Vietnam, with the initial mass campaign targeting children aged 1-14 years[3].
+Recently, a relatively high proportion (30%) of women of child-bearing age were found to be seronegative for rubella antibodies, and therefore at risk of infection, in Central Vietnam[4],.
+Given the high risk of a child being born with CRS if the mother is infected whilst pregnant, the initial campaign could potentially prevent an increased number of cases of CRS if it also included adult women.The impact of vaccination and the number of CRS cases that it prevents is complicated by other factors including the vaccination coverage, extent of ongoing transmission and contact patterns between adults and children.
+Since the birth rate also influences the impact of vaccination[5], predictions from one setting are not necessarily generalisable to other settings.
 These effects are difficult to study using epidemiological studies, but can be studied using modelling.

-We here use a mathematical model of the transmission dynamics of rubella, developed using serological data from Vietnam and elsewhere, to explore how different vaccination strategies affect the CRS incidence and number of cases prevented until 2050.
+We here use a mathematical model developed to describe the transmission dynamics of rubella in Vietnam, using serological and demographic data from Vietnam, to explore how different vaccination strategies affect the CRS incidence and number of cases prevented until 2050.
+We also explore the sensitivity of model predictions to assumptions about the amount of ongoing transmission and contact between people, as these two factors may differ regionally in Vietnam.

 Materials and Methods